SAP/go-ase/README.md

 The simple DSN is a key/value string: `username=user password=pass host=hostname port=4901`

+Each member of `Info` is recognized by its `json` metadata tag or any of its `multiref` metadata tags.

 Values with spaces must be quoted using single or double quotes.

-Each member of `dblib.dsn.DsnInfo` can be set using any of their possible json tags.
-E.g. `.Host` will receive the values from the keys `host` and `hostname`.

-Additional properties are set as key/value pairs as well: `... prop1=val1 prop2=val2`.
-If the parser doesn't recognize a string as a json tag it assumes that the key/value pair is a property and its value.

-Similar to the URI DSN those property/value pairs are purely additive.
-Any property that only recognizes a single argument (e.g. a boolean) will only honour the last given value for a property.

 #### Connector

-As an alternative to the string DSNs `ase.NewConnector` accept a `dsn.DsnInfo` directly and return a `driver.Connector`, which can be passed to `sql.OpenDB`:
+As an alternative to the string DSNs `ase.NewConnector` accept a `Info` directly and return a `driver.Connector`, which can be passed to `sql.OpenDB`:

 ```go
 package main